- Dr Alex Deagon

 Alex has research expertise in Theories of Law, Law and Theology and Freedom of Religion, and has been published in many prestigious national and international journals including Law, Culture and the Humanities, the Harvard Journal of Law and Public Policy, the Cambridge Journal of Law and Religion, and the Federal Law Review.
 He has been a peer reviewer for academic presses and journals including Cambridge University Press and the Journal of Law, Religion and State.
-He has also written articles for the London School of Economics Religion and Global Society Blog, the International Journal of Constitutional Law Blog, the Australian Public Law Blog (UNSW Law) and the Sydney Morning Herald.
-Alex has been cited extensively by Commonwealth Law Reform Inquiries and Parliamentary Committees, including in the 2018 Report on Religious Exemptions for Religious Educational Institutions by the Legal and Constitutional Affairs References Committee.
+He has also written articles for the London School of Economics Religion and Global Society Blog, the International Journal of Constitutional Law Blog, the Australian Public Law Blog (UNSW Law), Law and Religion Australia, and the Sydney Morning Herald.
+Alex has been cited extensively by Commonwealth Law Reform Inquiries and Parliamentary Committees, including in the 2018-19 Reports on Religious Exemptions for Religious Educational Institutions by the Senate Legal and Constitutional Affairs Committees.
 Alex’s research was then cited in the subsequent Senate debate by a Government Minister to support proposed Government amendments to the Sex Discrimination Amendment Bill.
 Alex has also been cited in the 2017 Interim Report on the Legal Foundations of Religious Freedom in Australia by the Human Rights Sub-Committee, the 2017 Report of the Select Committee on the Exposure Draft of the Marriage Amendment (Same-Sex Marriage) Bill and the 2016 ALRC Report 129 ‘Traditional Rights and Freedoms – Encroachments by Commonwealth Laws’, and has received QUT’s Early Career Academic Recruitment and Development Grant.

 Alex commenced as a Lecturer in the Faculty of Law at Queensland University of Technology in December 2014 and was promoted to Senior Lecturer in June 2018.
 He has completed a Graduate Certificate in Academic Practice and is a Fellow of the Higher Education Academy.
 His teaching areas include Theories of Law, Constitutional Law and Evidence.
 Alex has presented his research at a number of national and international conferences: